DOTisDED/snapshot/README.md

 # 8. Distribute Snapshot to Chain

+There are 3 main stages to distribution: Distribute EDs, and then frozen balances and thereafter thaw balances.

+## Distribute EDs

+First we distribute EDs onchain with the `node ./distribution/distributeEDs.cjs`.
+This will send batchAll transactions contain a batch of transfers.

+### Check EDs

+Not all batches will be successful the first time.
+So we run `node ./distribution/checkEDsOnChain.cjs` this will create a file `./logs/batchAnalysis.txt`.

+### Cross Referencing Batches (finding left overs)

+Once we have our batchAnalysis file we can run the `findLeftOvers.cjs` file which will produce a new snapshot with all the accounts that still need to be added on chain in batches.

+## Add frozen balances

+## Thaw balances

 # 9. Check distribution on Chain

 # Utils

 Add Totals in snapshot by calling `node ./utils/addTotals.cjs`

+Add mnemonic phrase to .env file to produce private key, or:
+Add private key to env file which can be used to distribute funds on-chain.

 # FAQ